PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Experiments

 \mytabcolsep{\tabcolsep} \tabcolsep{0pt}

 [1]{ }

-We evaluate the accuracy of shape and part reconstruction across all datasets and methods.
-To encode new test shapes at inference time, our model relies on auto-decoding: It remains frozen while reconstruction losses are minimized with respect to the latent vectors.
-We also report results for \PSDF{} with a single part, \ie, using our decoder in a part-agnostic manner, and refer to it as \DSDFp{}.
-We reconstruct meshes using Marching Cubes~\cite{Lorensen87, Lewiner03} at a resolution of $256$ for all methods.
-We report quantitative results in \cref{tab:recon}, with qualitative ones shown in \cref{fig:recon}.
-Across all metrics, our method achieves the best results on cars and chairs, and equivalent results on mixers to \DSDFp{}, which does not reconstruct individual parts.
-We note that \VecSet{} particularly struggles on this data, creating spurious floating surfaces and missing the central helices.
-Other part-based methods fall significantly behind on both surface and volume metrics.

-One thing that handicaps part-aware baselines is their reliance on voxelized data despite being INR-based: For speed and memory, the data is binarized and voxelized at $64^3$, which delivers efficient and fast models but greatly limits accuracy.
-This is particularly visible in the case of the thin helix of the mixers or the equally thin chair parts: They tend to either disappear or be inflated.
+One thing that handicaps \DAENET{}, \BAENET{}, and \PQNET{} is their reliance on voxelized data despite being INR-based: For speed and memory, the data is binarized and voxelized at $64^3$, which delivers efficient and fast models but greatly limits accuracy.
+This is particularly visible in the case of the thin helix of the mixers or the equally thin chair parts: they tend to either disappear or be inflated.
 Instead, \PSDF{} is trained with samples directly obtained from the original shape $\mathcal{S}$ and yields superior accuracy, capturing detailed part-specific geometry and structure.
-It is likely that approaches relying on more complex architectures~\cite{Deng22b,Hertz22,Li24c} would be more competitive in reconstruction accuracy.
-However, as discussed in~\cref{sec:related}, they are not designed to provide composite shape priors usable for tasks such as part-based optimization.
+While the more recent \PASTA{} is also trained with these samples and improves on the other works, it still performs less well than our approach.
+Because it only uses the part bounding boxes as input, it may fail to capture the correct local details and, thus, fail to properly reconstruct some shapes, as in the chairs of~\cref{fig:recon}.
+It is also unable to represent individual parts, despite being part-aware.

-To illustrate that part encoder models can be used in conjunction with \PSDF{}, we also reconstruct the test set in a part agnostic manner: We encode each shape's surface point cloud to obtain initial latents and poses, which are then refined with our auto-decoding strategy but \textit{without} $\mathcal{L}_\text{part}$.
-As encoder, we use \VecSet{} of reduced size, without the final cross-attention and, to produce an \textit{ordered} set of latents and poses, learnable queries at the shape encoding level.
-As can be seen in the last row of \cref{tab:recon}, this allows us to accurately recover shapes and their parts, even though the thin structures of the mixers are more challenging.
+Additionally, to illustrate that part encoder models can be used in conjunction with \PSDF{}, we also reconstruct test shapes using part-agnostic point clouds: We use a point cloud encoder based on a simplified \VecSet{} without final cross-attention.
+It predicts initial part latents and poses, refined via auto-decoding without $\mathcal{L}_\text{part}$.
+As shown in the last row of \cref{tab:recon}, this approach successfully recovers both global shape and parts, though very thin features remain more challenging.